Blueprints for new varieties: CGIAR prepares new lab service with release of key crop reference genomes

 - Potato (Solanum tuberosum) variety Nyota: https://data.cimmyt.org/dataset.xhtml?persistentId=hdl:11529/10548880

 - Sweet Potato (Ipomea batatas) variety Benjamin: https://data.cimmyt.org/dataset.xhtml?persistentId=hdl:11529/10548881

 Main photo: Breeders demonstrate banana varieties at CGIAR’s International Institute of Tropical Agriculture (IITA) facility in Uganda.
 Photo: Adam Hunt/CGIAR

-We would like to thank all funders who support breeding research through their contributions to the CGIAR Trust Fund and all funders and partners who have supported the work of Excellence in Breeding, particularly support from Bill and Melinda Gates Foundation and USAID.
+This effort was supported by USAID through Crops to End Hunger, with complementary support from Bill and Melinda Gates Foundation.
+We would also like to thank all funders who support breeding research through their contributions to the CGIAR Trust Fund and all funders and partners who have supported the work of Excellence in Breeding.